GreenishCat/UCOC/backend/README.md

 ## Structs

-The following datatype can be found in the database structure.
+The following datatypes can be found in the database structure.
 Certain fields are restricted to just these string values.

 trips : tripType -> 'hiking', 'climbing', 'social', 'skiing', 'boating', 'other'